 We’ve (already) finished studying.

-Notice when it means ‘already’ we can also use ‘ya’ in Spanish with the present tense.
+Notice when it means ‘already’ we can also use ‘ya’ with the present tense.
 In this case, you’re still expressing that an action has been completed but it’s closer in time to the moment of speaking.

 [Subject] + [‘ya’] + [ verb conjugated in present tense]

 My neighbor’s baby is already talking.